 Innovation is key for all SSF research funding.
 We must inspire new ideas and the gathering of data necessary to determine if those ideas are viable so that investigators can take a risk to pursue a concept that could prove to be a major breakthrough in Sjögren’s.

-Novel Diagnostics is a key area of focus that our SSF Research Review Committee is targeting in 2013.
+Novel Diagnostics is a key area of focus that our SSF Research Review Committee is continuing to target for 2015 research grant applications.
 While all areas of research will be considered for grant funding, SSF reviewers recognize that we cannot make major progress until we find a more definitive and easier way to diagnose Sjögren’s.
 Better diagnostics is an important part of the Foundation’s 5-Year Breakthrough Goal: “To shorten the time to diagnose Sjögren’s by 50% in 5 years!”
 Better diagnostics also will help encourage clinical trials in Sjögren’s and help raise professional and public awareness of Sjögren’s.

 Funding decisions for SSF grants will be based on the following priorities: